rossettistone/opentok-classroom/README.md

 =================

 An online classroom environment for teaching and tutoring remotely.
 Includes:
-* Collaborative documents: Built using Meteor's native reactivity
+* Collaborative documents: Students and teachers can create and simultaneously edit text files.
+These are saved as part of the classroom, so subsequent class sessions can use the same files.
-* Video chat: Built with the OpenTok API
+* Video chat: Built-in video chat makes student-teacher interaction feel natural.
+As long as they have a webcam, users are logged into a video session automatically upon entering a classroom.

 ### Installation ###